aws/karpenter-provider-aws/website/content/en/v0.34/reference/metrics.md

 ### `karpenter_disruption_consolidation_timeouts_total`
 Number of times the Consolidation algorithm has reached a timeout.
 Labeled by consolidation type.

+### `karpenter_disruption_budgets_allowed_disruptions`
+The number of nodes for a given NodePool that can be disrupted at a point in time.
+Labeled by NodePool.
+Note that allowed disruptions can change very rapidly, as new nodes may be created and others may be deleted at any point.

 ### `karpenter_disruption_actions_performed_total`
 Number of disruption actions performed.
 Labeled by disruption method.